jiazhang0/meta-secure-core/README.md

 provides some protection against offline tampering of the files.

 #### RPM signing
-This feature provides the integrity verification for the RPM5 package.
+This feature provides the integrity verification for the RPM package.

 ### Building the meta-secure-core layer
 This layer should be added to the bblayers.conf file.
 To enable certain